 - Anti-inflammatory, antioxidant and astringent properties

 - Contains escin (an active ingredient) which boosts vein health and possesses anti-inflammatory properties.

 - Other ingredients are triterpene glycosides, quercetin, tannins, coumarin glycosides aesculin, and plant sterols.

 - Boosts blood circulation (that’s why it aids with varicose veins)

 Horse chestnut has some cautions around its name; it can be harmful if taken in large amounts, but it possesses great skin and hair benefits when applied topically.
 It can be found in many lotions, toners and firming skin products.
 So, to answer your question, Horse chestnut is good for the skin.

 In fact, horse chestnut extract is a common ingredient in a variety of products.
 It’s very versatile and it can soothe many ailments ad problems as it’s anti-inflammatory (among other things):

 - A natural remedy for varicose veins

-- Has anti-aging properties (removes appearance of fine lines and wrinkles)
+- Has anti-aging properties and minimizes the appearance of fine lines and wrinkles

 - Aids with eczema and rosacea